 If you’re enjoying upcoming holidays with a drink, remember that even one drink can impair your driving.
 Wyandot County Law Enforcement has a message for you: BUZZED DRIVING IS DRUNK DRIVING: DRIVE SOBER OR GET PULLED OVER.
-In an effort to keep roadways safe for everyone, due to the increase in drunk-driving-related accidents and fatalities around holidays, law enforcement agencies across America will be actively searching for, and arresting, drunk drivers during fall and winter holiday weekends; beginning with Halloween.
+In an effort to keep roadways safe for everyone, due to the increase in drunk-driving-related accidents and fatalities around holidays, law enforcement agencies across America will be actively searching for, and arresting, drunk drivers during winter holiday weekends.

 “It’s time for all drivers to get the message,” said Wyandot County Sheriff Mike Hetzel.
 “Drunk driving is a choice you make, and when you make that choice, people get hurt or die.
 That’s why we’re joining with the National Highway Traffic Safety Administration to remind everyone that buzzed driving IS drunk driving.”

 “The safest way to get home”, Sheriff Hetzel said, “is to drive sober or catch a ride with a sober designated driver.
 If you plan on drinking at any time when you are away from home, hand the keys over to someone else – a sober someone else.”